 Data / Parameter: $EG{facility,y}$ Data unit: MWh Description: Quantity of net electricity generation supplied by the project plant/unit to the grid in year y.
-Source of data to be Project Activity site used: Value of data applied Lagoas de Touros VI - 106,538 for the purpose of calculating expected emission reductions in section B.5 Description of The quantity of electricity delivered to the grid by the project will be quantified measurement methods through the energy meter located at the substation.
-Information will be and procedures to be continuously monitored and monthly recorded, at least. applied: QA/QC procedures to Energy metering QA/QC procedures are explained in section B.7.2 (the be applied: equipment used have, by legal requirements, an extremely low level of uncertainty).
+Source of data to be Documented evidence from the local power utility or CCEE - Câmara de used: Comercialização de Energia Elétrica, a Brazilian governmental entity which monitors the quantity of electricity in the national interconnected grid Value of data applied Porto das Barcas - 98,636 for the purpose of calculating expected emission reductions in section B.5 Description of The quantity of electricity delivered to the grid by the project will be quantified measurement methods through the energy meter located at the substation.
+Information will be and procedures to be continuously monitored and monthly recorded, at least. applied: QA/QC procedures to Energy metering QA/QC procedures are explained in section B.7.2 (the be applied: equipment used have, by legal requirements, an extremely low level of uncertainty -0.2 precision class).
 In addition, there will be another meter at the substation (backup) to ensure that electricity will be properly measured.
-The information will be cross checked using documented evidence from the local power utility or CCEE - Câmara de Comercialização de Energia Elétrica, a Brazilian governmental entity which monitors the quantity of electricity in the national interconnected grid.
 Any comment: Since the proposed project activity is a greenfield project, as explained above in section B.6.1. this parameter corresponds to $EG{PJ,y}$ used to determine baseline emissions.

 Data / Parameter: $EG{facility,y}$

 Data unit: MWh

-Description: Quantity of net electricity generation supplied by the project plant/unit to the
+Description: Quantity of net electricity generation supplied by the project plant/unit to the grid

-grid in year y.
+in year y.

+Source of data to be Documented evidence from the local power utility or CCEE - Câmara de

+used: Comercialização de Energia Elétrica, a Brazilian governmental entity which

+monitors the quantity of electricity in the national interconnected grid

+Value of data applied Porto Salgado - 92,255

+for the purpose of

+calculating expected

-Source of data to be used: Project Activity site Value of data applied for the purpose of calculating expected emission reductions in section B.5 Lagoas de Touros VII- 109,528 Description of measurement methods and procedures to be applied: The quantity of electricity delivered to the grid by the project will be quantified through the energy meter located at the substation.
+emission reductions in section B.5 Description of measurement methods and procedures to be applied: The quantity of electricity delivered to the grid by the project will be quantified through the energy meter located at the substation.
 Information will be continuously monitored and monthly recorded, at least.
-QA/QC procedures to be applied: Energy metering QA/QC procedures are explained in section B.7.2 (the equipment used have, by legal requirements, an extremely low level of uncertainty).
+QA/QC procedures to be applied: Energy metering QA/QC procedures are explained in section B.7.2 (the equipment used have, by legal requirements, an extremely low level of uncertainty - 0.2 precision class).
 In addition, there will be another meter at the substation (backup) to ensure that electricity will be properly measured.
-The information will be cross checked using documented evidence from the local power utility or CCEE - Câmara de Comercialização de Energia Elétrica, a Brazilian governmental entity which monitors the quantity of electricity in the national interconnected grid.
 Any comment: Since the proposed project activity is a greenfield project, as explained above in section B.6.1. this parameter corresponds to $EG{PJ,y}$ used to determine baseline emissions.

-Data / Parameter: $EG{PJ,h}$ Data unit: MWh Description: Electricity displaced by the project activity in hour h of the year y Source of data to be used: Local measurements Value of data applied for the purpose of calculating expected emission reductions in section B.5 Not used for ex-ante estimative Description of measurement methods and procedures to be applied: The electricity delivered to the grid by the project activity is monitored by the project owner.
-Hourly aggregated information will be used to determine the operating margin CO 2 emission factor following the steps provided in the "Tool to calculate the emission factor for an electricity system".
-QA/QC procedures to be applied: Energy metering QA/QC procedures are explained in section B.7.2 (the equipments used have by legal requirements extremely low level of uncertainty).
+Data / Parameter: $EG{PJ,h}$ Data unit: MWh Description: Electricity displaced by the project activity in hour h of the year y Source of data to be Local measurements used: Value of data applied Not used for ex-ante estimative for the purpose of calculating expected emission reductions in section B.5 Description of The electricity delivered to the grid by the project activity is monitored by the measurement methods project owner.
+Hourly aggregated information will be used to determine the and procedures to be operating margin CO 2 emission factor following the steps provided in the " Tool applied: to calculate the emission factor for an electricity system".
+QA/QC procedures to Energy metering QA/QC procedures are explained in section B.7.2 (the be applied: equipments used have by legal requirements extremely low level of uncertainty).
 Hourly information provided by project participants can be weekly aggregated and crosschecked with the Reports issued by CCEE.
-Any comment: - for the purpose of calculating expected emission reductions in section B.5 Description of The selected option to calculate the operating margin is the dispatch analysis measurement methods which does not permit the vintage of ex-ante calculation of the emission factor. and procedures to be Hence, this value will be calculated annually applying the numbers published by applied: the Brazilian DNA and following the steps provided in the "Tool to calculate the emission factor for an electricity system".
-QA/QC procedures to Official source of information (i.e. Brazilian DNA) will be used. be applied: Any comment: For the purpose of estimative, the operating margin was determined considering the average of the monthly operating emission factor published by the DNA.
+Any comment: -